 We will deliver anywhere in mainland UK (not the Channel Islands, Jersey or Guernsey) and some of our non-perishable products can be delivered to EU countries.

 Delivery starts at £1.95 per package (UK) and £15 per package (Europe).

 UK delivery is FREE on UK orders over £30.

 We will endeavour to dispatch and deliver your goods as swiftly as possible, but please allow 3-5 working days for delivery.

 1 day delivery applies Monday – Thursday only.
+Order must be placed before 1pm for 1 day delivery.
 Orders placed on a Friday-Sunday for 1 day delivery will ship on the following Monday.

 If your item is out of stock we will try to contact you to arrange a suitable alternative product or to advise you on a later delivery date.

 All cookie dough is delivered in a strong durable cardboard box, with protective filler to ensure your cookie dough is safe & in tip-top condition when received.
 The parcel will include chilled (not frozen) gel packs to retain the freshness and quality of the cookie dough.
 You can eat the dough as soon as you open your delivery (we recommend consuming at room temperature for the ultimate bowl-licking experience).
 Alternatively, you can refrigerate your cookie dough for up to 2 weeks or freeze for up to 12 months and it will be perfect to eat!

 An order may be cancelled within 3 HOURS of you placing it online.
 Contact us by email at email@example.com or via the contact form here to advise of any changes or cancellation of your order.

 All online orders are final and non-refundable.
 Our cookie dough is perishable so therefore we are unable to offer returns or exchanges after delivery.
 We do not offer refunds/exchanges based on customer flavour preference.
 We are unable to change shipping addresses once orders have been placed.